mehulagg/gitlab_test/doc/administration/troubleshooting/navigating_gitlab_via_rails_console.md

 Further code examples will all take place inside the Rails console and also assume an Omnibus GitLab installation.

+## Active Record objects

-## Looking up database-persisted objects
+### Looking up database-persisted objects

 Under the hood, Rails uses [Active Record](https://guides.rubyonrails.org/active_record_basics.html), an object-relational mapping system, to read, write and map application objects to the PostgreSQL database.
+These mappings are handled by Active Record models, which are Ruby classes defined in a Rails app.
+For GitLab, the model classes can be found at `/opt/gitlab/embedded/service/gitlab-rails/app/models`.

 Let's enable debug logging for Active Record so we can see the underlying database queries made: